 If you wish to adopt from the Bulldog Rescue Club of America Network, you will need to do the following:

 - Fill out an Adopt a Bulldog application form

-- You will then email the closest Bulldog member to you.
+- You will then email the closest BRCAN member to you.
 The network consists of foster homes that are called Bulldog members.
 If you are in Virginia, then you will contact someone at the number below.

 - The wait time before you hear back from a member can be a month or up to a year.
 Each Bulldog has specific requirements, and the members will need to make sure you are a good match.
 Some dogs cannot be around children or in specific home situations.